Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 5. Follow up with the customer after they’ve completed your onboarding process.

-It’s essential to follow up with the customer after they’ve completed your onboarding process to make sure they’re still happy with your product or service.
+Following up with the customer after onboarding ensures they’re still happy with your product or service.
 This follow-up can be in the form of an email, a phone call, or a survey.

 6. Check in with the customer periodically to see how they’re doing.

-Even if the customer is happy with your product or service, it’s important to check in periodically to see how they’re doing.
-A check-in allows you to offer additional support if needed, and helps keep the customer engaged with your brand.
+Even if the customer is happy with your product or service, checking in periodically to see how they’re doing is important.
+A check-in allows you to offer additional support if needed and helps keep the customer engaged with your brand.

 7. Offer a discount for completing your onboarding process.